amr18379/liveme-tools/readme.md

 # LiveMe Tools

-*This project for the most part has been abandoned and the code is being left here for reference and use in future apps.
-A new fork/version of this is available at [LiveMe Toolkit Repo](https://github.com/polydragon/liveme-toolkit).*

 ***It is recommended that if you do wish to use the LiveMe Tools, download a 6.x.x release for now as the 7.x.x releases are unstable.***

 ### Build Status